IBMStreams/streamsx.documentation/docs/beamrunner/wordcount.md

 You can use IBM® Streams Runner for Apache Beam to run the Apache Beam 2.4 Java™ SDK Quickstart WordCount sample application.

+The application can also be submitted to a local Streams 4.x instance or an IBM Cloud Pak for Data instance by using the `DISTRIBUTED` context.
+For Cloud Pak for Data, the supported version of Apache Beam is 2.14, so you must use `-DarchetypeVersion=2.14.0` instead of `2.4.0`.

 ## Before you start

 Before you run the `WordCount` sample application, you must configure and run the following services on IBM Cloud (formerly IBM Bluemix):